bigtreeyanger/presence_detection_cnn/README.md

           "bedroomII": 2}

 Explanation:
-On day 24, the experiment was conducted in Apartment, and there is one run for empty environment.
+On day 24, the experiment was conducted in Apartment, and there is one run for human free environment.
 Human motions are categorized according to locations.
 Number of runs collected for motions in the living room, kitchen, bedroomI and bedroomII are 2, 2, 2 and 2 respectively.
+There are no mixture runs collected on day 24

 ```

 # How to train
-In the repo directory, generate folder **./data/training/** for storing training data if it doesn't exist.<br/>
-generate folder **./model/** for storing models. <br/>
 date used for training is specified in train_test_conf.py as
 ```
 training_date = ['day9', 'day10', 'day11', 'day12', 'day13', 'day14']
 ```
-validation set used for training:
+validation set used in training:
 ```
 training_validate_date = ['day15', 'day16']
 ```